micheleurbani/net_flow_opt/README.md

     docker compose build
     docker compose up -d

-Then, nevigate to `localhost:5000` in your web browser and start using the app.
+Then, navigate to `localhost:5000` in your web browser and start using the app.

 ### Documentation